D1: Quantity, quality and connectivity of habitats

 Readiness and links to data

-This indicator is not available for reporting in 2023 in a finalised form.
+This indicator is not available for reporting in 2024 in a finalised form.
 An interim indicator for quantity is presented here that shows the percentage of land cover in England by broad habitat types.
 Interim figures for habitat quantity are available for reporting using the Living England Habitat Map.
 The Living England project, led by Natural England, is a multi-year programme delivering a satellite-derived national habitat probability map which uses a machine learning algorithm and ground habitat data to train and validate the model.
 Natural England published the Phase IV version of the Living England map in March 2022 and this is currently being updated and improved to develop a standardised methodology.
 The next iteration to be published will be Phase VI in 2024 using a standardised method.
 Ongoing work to progress this indicator includes statistical analysis of attributes to assess habitat quality and testing of different approaches to measure habitat connectivity.

 Notes on indicator

-The Living England habitat probability map displays modelled likely broad habitat classifications, trained on up-to date field surveys and Earth Observation data as well as ancillary data layers.
+The Living England habitat probability map displays modelled likely broad habitat classifications, trained on up-to-date field surveys and Earth observation data as well as ancillary data layers.
 The figures presented here are derived from Phase IV of the Living England project.
 The Phase IV habitat probability map has some known issues including under-mapping of urban areas, with major roads, airports, car parks and dockland areas being classified under several other habitat types.
 This mainly affects habitat predictions around urban areas for the following broad habitat types: broadleaved, mixed and yew woodland; coastal sand dunes; bare sand; dwarf shrub heath; and acid, calcareous and neutral grasslands.
 This is an issue the Living England team are developing solutions for and are looking to improve in the next iteration of the map due for release in 2024.

 Indicator components